Amazon EC2 Jenkins plugin

 • Labels: aws

-• Usage: Only builds maching the label
+• Usage: Only build jobs with label

-• Select Associate Public IP
+• Advanced: Associate Public IP